streaming-university/moqtail/.changeset/dirty-cloths-make.md

   - Telemetry tests: 5s → 1s timeouts
   - ControlStream tests: 3s → 1s timeouts
   - AkamaiOffset tests: mocked network calls instead of real ones
+- **CI**: Update husky hooks
+  - Remove exec < /dev/tty from pre-commit and prepare-commit-msg for windows compatability
+- **FIX**: Track alias map
+  - Track alias map was using number for track alias instead of bigint
+  - Update the structure and relevant parts of the code

 This change provides a more idiomatic and type-safe API for fetch operations while maintaining backward compatibility for serialization/deserialization.